tarantool-php/phpunit-extras/README.md

 > *Note*
 >
-> If you're interested in how to create and register your own annotations,
+> If you're interested in how to create and register your own annotations and requirements,
 > please refer to the `rybakit/phpunit-extras` [README](https://github.com/rybakit/phpunit-extras).